Snapkitchen/concourse-cfssl-resources/README.md

 - `region_name`: _required_. the region the bucket is in.

-- `prefix`: _optional_. the prefix path to prepend to the cfssl files. e.g. `prefix: my/prefix/path` will result in an intermediate ca cert file path of `<bucket>/my/prefix/path/intermediate-ca.pem` default: none
+- `prefix`: _optional_. the prefix path to prepend to the cfssl files. e.g. `prefix: my/prefix/path` will result in an intermediate ca cert file path of `<bucket>/my/prefix/path/intermediate-ca.pem` default: `null`

   note: this path must also contain the root ca certificate and private key under `root-ca.pem` and `root-ca-key.pem`, respectively